jeniseruehle/jeniseruehle.github.io/_posts/2021-08-13-idue_a_wedding_checklist_app.markdown

 ---

-For my javascript project, I decided to build a wedding checklist app to help plan the big day!
+For my JavaScript project, I decided to build a wedding checklist app to help plan the big day!

 When I got married 3 years ago, I was warned about how stressful it would be and what things could go wrong but to my surprise planning our wedding  was actually a really fun process (probably because I am someone who loves planning, checklists, and organizing... it also didn't hurt that I had some experience in event planning lol.)